 We were tasked with creating excitement around Unitec’s 2016 semester!
-It had to be fun, interactive and instill an important message – learning by doing is the best way of all.
+It had to be fun, interactive and instil an important message – learning by doing is the best way of all.

-Prove that learning hands-on works by teleporting people into an immersive Unitec experience and then measuring their brainwaves.
+Prove that learning hands-on works by teleporting people into an immersive Unitec experience and then measuring their brainwaves to measure engagement.

 Participants got 'teleported' into three immersive curriculums offered at Unitec versus a traditional lecture.

-With Republik and Agent 86, we really got into the minds of prospective Unitec students.
+With an awe-inspiring and interactive virtual reality experience, we really got into the minds of prospective Unitec students.

-Participants tried on a Samsung VR headset and got teleported into three immersive curriculums offered at Unitec versus a traditional lecture.
+Participants donned a Samsung VR headset and were teleported into three immersive curriculums offered at Unitec - but not before being exposed to a traditional lecture.

-Then NeuroSky and Unity technology measured their brain engagement to see when their minds lit up most.
+NeuroSky (EEG brain mapping technology), linked to our interactive 3D VR worlds, measured their brain engagement to see when their minds lit up most - lecture or the interactive engagement.

-We also designed a microsite to help potential students find programme information and send qualified leads to the Unitec customer service team.
+Coupled with a microsite to help potential students find programme information and send qualified leads to the Unitec customer service team, the experience was a complete end to end solution.

 Our teaser video for the experience reached over 69,000 people and over 14,000 views